Last Updated: October 2019

 The hospital departments systems and the Electronic Medical Record (EMR) system are the areas of digital innovation that collect the highest budgets, respectively $114 and $59 million.
 Experts expect to see investments over the coming years in electronic health records, cloud computing, administrative management, digital management of drugs, ePresciption, mobile health and business intelligence, and clinical governance.

 All medical products and equipment imported into Italy require a notification to the Italian Ministry of Health (MOH).
 The designated competent authority for medical devices is the Directorate General of Medical Devices and Pharmaceutical Services at the Ministry of Health.

 All new–to-market medical devices must go through an on-line device registration process with the Italian Ministry of Health to be placed in the Italian market.
 Information on registration procedures is available on the Ministry of Health’s website (in English) as follows: http://www.salute.gov.it/portale/temi/p2_6.jsp?lingua=italiano&id=395&area=dispositivi-medici&menu=registrazione

 In October 2012, the Ministry of Health determined the maximum reimbursement rates for the compensation of services provided in the hospital sector and in the rehabilitation and long-term care.

 Both public and private health providers are reimbursed through a fee-for-service system based on the relevant tariffs.
-The reimbursement rates are defined in three tariffs at national level.
+The reimbursement rates are defined in three tariffs at the national level.

 Italy has faced in the past long payment delays from the public healthcare institutions.
-In the last years, the average time to pay is gradually being reduced.
-According to Assobiomedica (the Italian trade association for medical devices), the average payment time was 166 days in September 2015.
+In the last few years, the average time to pay is gradually being reduced.
+According to Assobiomedica (the Italian trade association for medical devices), the average payment time was 133 days in 2017.